Top Things To Do In Perast Montenegro

 Admire Perast’s Ancient Stone Palaces

 There are 19 palaces in Perast, most built of stone in the baroque style in the 17th and 18th centuries.
 They’re called palaces, yet they’re really old family mansions of prominent citizens.
-Some have been renovated into new purposes, like the Bujović Palace, which is now the Perast Museum, and the Smekja mansion, the largest palace which has been converted into a hotel.
+Some have been renovated into new purposes, like the Bujović Palace, which is now the Perast Museum, and the Smekja mansion, the largest palace, which in now a hotel.

 Others stand as proud reminders of history like the Bronza family palace, which once was the customs station, and Viscovic Palace, which once formed part of the defense system of Perast.
-There’s also, sadly, a few that have fallen into disrepair.
+There’s also, sadly, a few that have fallen into disrepair, but still beautiful.

 Saint Nicholas Cathedral & Museum